Mohosin999/Case-Study/Clean YouTube Application/README.md

 `Research`

-- Based on personal experience of being distracted by YouTube ads and overly attractive content, leading to reduced focus and productivity.
+- Based on personal experiences of decreased attention and productivity due to YouTube ads and overly engaging content, the need for a distraction-free viewing experience has been identified.

-- Studied general user behaviors and common pain points on YouTube.
-- Identified the need for a distraction-free viewing experience.
+- Although I could have optimized the process by fetching only a subset of videos initially and then requesting the rest, for now, I chose to fetch all videos at once.
+This optimization can be implemented later.

 `Design & UI/UX`